alanpulido/236project7/README.md

 This program keeps score well.

-I added to extra animals that move.
+I added two extra animals that move.

 The sound is now 'missed' when the hand hits the air.